What is the Child Tax Credit?

 - If the taxpayer's MAGI is more than $200,000 ($400,000 for married filing jointly), the credit continues the $50 reduction per $1,000 in additional MAGI with no floor.

-- As much as 50% of the credit may be available in advance.
+- No portion of the credit is available in advance.

 Are cash payments available for the Child Tax Credit?